 Philosophy and Style

 Ilana believes strongly in the power of simply feeling good in the body, and sees yoga and massage as incredible tools for listening inwardly and finding what makes each of us, as unique beings, feel most vibrant and alive.
 As a massage therapist she has a compassionate and confident touch, holding safe space for releasing old patterns of tension and allowing fresh energy and healing to come through.
 For more on her massage work click here.

-With a playful spirit, Ilana brings to her teaching an emphasis on alignment, kinesthetic awareness and developing sensitivity to your bodies intuitive wisdom in order to find pleasure in each movement and breath.
+With a playful spirit, Ilana brings to her teaching an emphasis on alignment, kinesthetic awareness and developing sensitivity to your body's intuitive wisdom, in order to find pleasure in each movement and breath.
 Using a combination of the invigorating and surrendering aspects of yoga, and a passionate understanding of how the body works, she helps students to steadily progress and deepen their practice while receiving the therapeutic benefits of building strength and flexibility of both body and mind.
 She sees the yoga mat as a place of safety and freedom where you can practice being your most empowered, loving and awesome self.

 Education and Training